 lightdm and press the TAP key to select ok.

-Once successfully installed, now reboot/restarting your Debian system:
+Once successfully installed, now reboot/restart your Debian system:

 Step 3.
 Accessing XFCE Desktop Environment on Debian.